Jagajeet Shrestha: Club career

 Jagajeet Shrestha was born in Bhaktapur, a sub district of Kathmandu in 1993.
 He soon developed a reputation for his skills and fiery style of play despite his short height.
 He started his career at Yeti Himalayan Sherpa Club scoring 25 goals.

 In 2011, VfB Stuttgart agreed to a 1-year deal to train Shrestha.

 In 2012, Shrestha moved on to Friends Club, and in 2013 transferred to the Three Star Club.

 In June 2014 Shrestha secured a 2-month trial with the Polish football club, Jagiellonia Białystok.

 He played for Three Star Club before signing an 18-month contract with Hume United FC.
 He scored two goals for Hume United FC in his debut match against Sporting.
-After showing potential many clubs keep eyes on him but Sunshine George Cross signed him a year deal.
+After showing potential many clubs keep an eyes on him but Sunshine George Cross signed him a year deal.
 He was instrumental in his team's displays early in the season.

 After moves to Nunawading City & Preston Lions, Jagajeet is currently a free agent.